automl/SMAC3/docs/1_installation.rst

 SMAC can be installed under windows in a WSL (Windows-Subsystem für Linux).
 You can find an instruction on how to do this here: :ref:`Experimental<Experimental>` However, this is experimental and might not work in each case.
-In case you would like to suggest any changes, please let us know.
+If you would like to suggest any changes, please let us know.